Functional Design and Architecture (E-Book + Code Samples)

 The book requires a certain level of Haskell knowledge, up to intermediate.

-There is a colored hardcover version of the book of the highest printing quality.
-This is how it looks like (video).
-Shipping is only across Russia.
-Contact me if you are interested.
-International shipping from Russia stopped working after January 2020 due to "new customs rules".
-You can find the detailed explanation here.
+There is a limited colored hardcover version of the book of the highest printing quality.
+This is what it looks like (video).
+Shipping is not possible at the moment.

 Book topics: